apache/gravitino/README.md

 ## Contributing to Gravitino

 Gravitino is open source software available under the Apache 2.0 license.
-For information of how to contribute to Gravitino please see the [Contribution guidelines](CONTRIBUTING.md).
+For information on how to contribute to Gravitino please see the [Contribution guidelines](CONTRIBUTING.md).

 ## Online documentation